mastrauckas/D3Demo/README.md

 # D3Demo
 Creating a demo using [D3](https://github.com/d3/d3) JavaScript framework.
-The demo needs to be of Mind Mapping.
+The demo needs to be demo of Mind Mapping.

 ## Demos to check out: